phuongnq1809/basic-search-sorting-algorithms/README.md

 # basic-search-sorting-algorithms
-A Java program that can read and write data from a file for sorting and searching.
+A Java program that can read and write data from a file for some basic sorting and searching.